 Truck driver fatigue is a known crash risk.
-Under federal hours-of-service regulations, drivers of large trucks are allowed to be behind the wheel for as long as 11 hours at a stretch and can log as many as 77 hours during a seven-day period.
+Under federal hours-of-service regulations, drivers of large trucks are allowed to be behind the wheel for as long as 11 hours at a stretch.
 Surveys indicate that many drivers violate the regulations and work longer than permitted.
-Requiring electronic onboard recorders for all commercial trucks would improve compliance with federal work rules by automatically recording when a truck is driven.
-The recorders would replace the easily falsified handwritten logbooks drivers keep to catalog their work hours.
+Electronic logging devices, which will be required beginning in 2017, should help with compliance.

 Truck braking capability can be a factor in crashes.
 Compared with passenger vehicles, stopping distances for trucks are much longer, particularly on wet and slippery roads or if the brake systems are poorly maintained.
 Large trucks also are prone to rolling over.
-A proposal to require truck tractors to be equipped with electronic stability control could help reduce crashes.
+A requirement for electronic stability control takes effect for most new truck tractors in 2017 and is expected to reduce crashes.

 When cars hit the back of trucks, they sometimes slide underneath with often deadly results.
 Rear underride guards — metal bars that hang from the backs of trailers — are supposed to prevent this, but many guards don't hold up.

 IIHS tests underride guards on trucks in three configurations.
 Trailer manufacturers whose guards pass all three tests earn our TOUGHGUARD award.